 Intermediate data, defined as the output data from the inference process of an AI/Ml model that is not considered the final inference result (depending on the service and output layer of the split AI model, certain intermediate data may have media characteristics, or even be media data).
 Intermediate data is typically required to be delivered to a second device or entity, as the input to a subsequent second split inference.

 Inference output data, which is the data corresponding to the output result of the final AI inference process for the service.
-Depending on the nature of the AI media inferencing for the given AI media service, this inference output data may include: labels for identifying recognition like tasks from media, actual media data such as video and/or audio, or perhaps XR related data such as 3D models.
+Depending on the nature of the AI data inferencing for the given AI data service, this inference output data may include: labels for identifying recognition like tasks from media, actual media data such as video and/or audio, or perhaps XR related data such as 3D models.

 AI4media data logical functions